Gravel Saddles! The best gravel bike saddles for long rides compared!

 Gravel saddles are somehow in between racing and MTB saddles.
 As vibration is transmitted from the road surface to your buttcheeks, you’ll want at least a tad bit of padding, to try to avoid that sore butt that is kinda standard when bike riding on uneven surfaces.

 On the other hand, gravel bike saddles are designed for long-distance riding on mixed terrain.
 These saddles are generally more sleek and streamlined than MTB saddles, and they typically have less padding.
-This is because gravel riding often involves longer periods of sitting, and the rider needs less cushioning than in mountain biking.
+This is because gravel riding often involves long periods of sitting, and the rider needs less cushioning than in mountain biking.

 Gravel bike saddles are usually designed to be more comfortable for longer rides, with a more supportive shape to help keep the rider in the right position.

 It’s important to choose a saddle that is comfortable and well-suited to your riding style and needs.
 Some people may find a particular saddle to be very comfortable, while others may not.
-It can be helpful to try out a saddle before making a purchase or to seek the advice of a or cycling coach or bike fitter.
+It can be helpful to try out a saddle before making a purchase or to seek the advice of a cycling coach or bike fitter.

-So, there you have it folks, the ins and outs of buying a gravel-specific saddle.
+So, there you have it folks, the ins, and outs of buying a gravel-specific saddle.
 Now, get out there and tackle that gravel like a boss!”